erfan-esmkhan/English-Dictionary/README.md

 ### Online English Dictionary

 In today's digital age, access to quality educational resources is more important than ever.
-That's why we're excited to introduce [Your Project Name], a free online English dictionary designed to help learners of all ages and proficiency levels improve their language skills.
+That's why we're excited to introduce English Dictionary
+, a free online English dictionary designed to help learners of all ages and proficiency levels improve their language skills.

 Our Mission